 Assemble Your Pot O’ Gold and the Rainbow

-Leprechaun’s love gold and shiny stuff, so instead on gold coins (which they are used to) I opted for gold beads that look like gold nuggets from afar and filled up mini glass bottle containers.
+Leprechaun’s love gold and shiny stuff, so instead of gold chocolate coins (which they are used to) I opted for gold beads that look like gold nuggets from afar and filled up mini glass bottle containers.
 I also used candy lolipop rainbows.
 They are sure to have a sweet surprise when they get there!

-Build the Pathway
+Build the Pathway for your DIY Leprechaun Trap

 Just grab your favorite Lucky Charms and some flowers to lure those Leprechauns.
 Add some gold washi tape and they will come!
 I promise.
 They want to go down the gold pathway laced with Lucky Charms.